ucdart/ucdart.github.io/education/confucious_1.md

 **子曰：“有教无类”**

-**Confucious once said, "Among really educated men，there is no caste or race-distinction."**
+**Confucious once said, "Among really educated men, there is no caste or race-distinction."**

 Another translation interprets it differently,

-**Confucius once said，"There should be education for everyone without distinction."**
+**Confucius once said, "There should be education for everyone without distinction."**

 I find both interpretations inspriational and thought-provoking.